-Title Soil Fertility and Plant Nu Soil Fertility and Plant Nutrition Code 4AAG503 Department Agriculture Prerequisites None Co-requisites None Aim This module will cover various aspects of plant nutrition that are important for field crop and horticultural production in varying detail with a focus on overcoming problems and difficulties in optimizing soil fertility for plant growth.
-Content properties of soil, nutrient m nutrient solubilisation and m Role of mycorrhizae in plant Content will cover essentiality of nutrients in plant, physical, chemical and biological properties of soil, nutrient mobility and fertilizer reactions in the soil, mechanisms of nutrient solubilisation and mobilization by plants, acid soil infertility, sodicity and salinity, Role of mycorrhizae in plant nutrition, biological nitrogen fixation, South African soil fertility problems, and manipulation of soil fertility for optimizing crop yields.
-Assessment 40% Continuous assessme 40% Continuous assessment mark 60% Final exam mark DP Requirement Completion of all assignments
+Title Soil Fertility and Plant Nutrition Code 4AAG503 Department Agriculture Prerequisites None Co-requisites None Aim This module will cover various aspects of plant nutrition that are important for field crop and horticultural production in varying detail with a focus on overcoming problems and difficulties in optimizing soil fertility for plant growth.
+Content Content will cover essentiality of nutrients in plant, physical, chemical and biological properties of soil, nutrient mobility and fertilizer reactions in the soil, mechanisms of nutrient solubilisation and mobilization by plants, acid soil infertility, sodicity and salinity, Role of mycorrhizae in plant nutrition, biological nitrogen fixation, South African soil fertility problems, and manipulation of soil fertility for optimizing crop yields.
+Assessment 40% Continu ous assessment mark 60% Fi nal exam mark DP Requirement Completion of of all assignments